professormahi/awesome-services-4-iranian-developers/readme.md

 ##### Code Completion
 - [Kite](https://kite.com/) - Kite is a plugin for your IDE that uses machine learning to give you useful code completions for Python.
 It supports IDEs like Atom, PyCharm, Spyder, Sublime, VSCode, Vim, InteliJ, etc.
+- [Tabnine](https://www.tabnine.com/) - Tabnine is an AI code assistant that makes you a better developer.

 ##### Grammar and spell Checkers
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A VSCode basic spell checker that works well with camelCase code.